Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/commerce-demo-app-setup.md

 # Tutorial - Sample App

 {% hint style="warning" %}
-The Adobe Experience Platform - Experience Edge - Mobile extension is currently in beta.
+The Adobe Experience Platform - Experience Edge - Mobile extension is currently in BETA.
 Use of this extension is by invitation only.
 Please contact your Adobe Customer Success Manager to learn more and get access to the materials for this tutorial.
 {% endhint %}

 This tutorial illustrates how you may send commerce events to Adobe Experience Platform via Experience Edge using the Experience Edge extension.